BIS Banking in Asia Pacific

-Through its Regional Treasury, the Asian Office serves as the gateway for BIS banking customers' regional investment activities and provides regional customers with access to the full range of the Bank's financial services during Asia-Pacific trading hours, supplementing the Basel-based banking activities.
-At the March 2019 financial year-end, placements by regional central banks constituted 63% of total placements.
+The Asian Office serves as the gateway for BIS banking customers' investment activities and provides customers with access to the full range of the Bank's financial services on a near 24-hour basis.
+As at December 2024, financial year-end, placements by regional central banks constituted 63% of total placements.

-The Hong Kong-based trading room provides access to key investment destinations, such as the onshore renminbi interbank bond market.
+The Asian Office provides access to key investment destinations, such as the onshore renminbi interbank bond market, as well as the Korean won market.
 As a member of the China Foreign Exchange Trade System (CFETS) since 2016, the BIS, through the Asian Office's direct access, provides all its banking customers with onshore renminbi services.
-With its expertise and close relationships with regional central banks, the Asian Office trading room is well placed to expand the Bank's offerings of products denominated in regional currencies.
+With its expertise and close relationships with central banks in the region, the Asian Office is well placed to expand the Bank's offerings of products denominated in regional currencies.

 Asian Bond Funds